PostHog/posthog.com/contents/tutorials/multiple-environments.md

 ## Using multiple projects

 The best practice for using PostHog with multiple environments is using multiple projects.
-This enables developers to test event capture and tools without ruining the data in production.
+This enables developers to test event capture, session recordings, and feature flags without polluting the data in production.

-Creating new projects in PostHog is simple.
+Creating a new project in PostHog is simple.
 In your instance, click your project name and then the “New project” button.
 Be sure to name your project to make it clear it is not production, like “development” or “staging.”

 ![Projects](../images/tutorials/multiple-environments/project.png)

 This takes you through the project setup flow again and gives you a new project API key.
-You can keep your old key for production, and replace it with the new one in the relevant environment.
+You can keep your old key for production, and add the new one in the relevant environment.
 You'll likely need environment variables for this (like a `.env` file) if you haven't set those up.
-Doing this connects each of your environments to a different PostHog project.
+Initializing PostHog with a different key in each environment connects them to a different project.

 The downside of using multiple projects is you cannot directly copy actions, dashboards, insights, experiments, feature flags, and other data created in PostHog between them.
 This means manually recreating them in each project if needed.